 There are so many fun and exciting ways to celebrate STEM—here are a few ideas:

-- (Offline or remote) Share and discuss Wonderopolis' Wonder of the Day about lighting the Empire State Building, which has lit up in honor of afterschool programs on Lights On Afterschool day for the past 13 years —and the other fascinating articles and projects
+- Share and discuss Wonderopolis' Wonder of the Day about lighting the Empire State Building, which has lit up in honor of afterschool programs on Lights On Afterschool day for the past 13 years —and the other fascinating articles and projects

-- (Offline) Find a STEM activity that’s right for you:
+- Find a STEM activity that’s right for you: